 Step 4: Populate the three fields listed with the relevant information:

 Keyboard Shortcut: ⌘E

 Your final setup should look exactly like this:

 Step 5: Click Add to submit the new shortcut; open Pixelmator and use the ⌘E shortcut.

 Note that if the app was already opened, you will have to first quit it and open it again for the changes to take effect.

 If everything worked correctly, your keyboard shortcut should invoke Pixelmator’s export menu.

-Obviously if you’re not a Pixelmator user, you can replace it with any other app of your choice.
-OS X’s built in Preview app is another image manipulation tool that can benefit from an export shortcut.
+Obviously if you’re not a Pixelmator user, you can replace it with any other app of your choice. macOS’ built-in Preview app is another image manipulation tool that can benefit from an export shortcut.

 I should mention that you can also reassign existing keyboard shortcuts using this same method!